openthread/ot-br-posix/README.md

 ## Getting started

+The quickest way to set up a Thread 1.3 compliant Border Router is to follow this codelab: [Thread Border Router - Bidirectional IPv6 Connectivity and DNS-Based Service Discovery](https://openthread.io/codelabs/openthread-border-router).

-The quickest way to get started with OTBR is to try the Docker version.
-Run OTBR in a Docker container on any Linux-based system or a Raspberry Pi 3B, using either a physical or emulated NCP.
-See the [Docker Support guide on openthread.io](https://openthread.io/guides/border-router/docker) for more info.
+To run OTBR in a Docker container on any Linux-based system or a Raspberry Pi with either a physical or emulated NCP, please see the [Docker Support guide on openthread.io](https://openthread.io/guides/border-router/docker) for more info.

-OTBR also runs directly on supported platforms like the Raspberry Pi 3B.
-If you're interested in building and configuring OTBR directly, or to learn more about the OTBR architecture, then see the rest of our end-user documentation at [openthread.io](https://openthread.io/guides/border_router).
+OTBR also runs directly on supported platforms like the Raspberry Pi.
+If you're interested in building and configuring OTBR directly, or to learn more about the OTBR architecture, then see the rest of our end-user documentation at [openthread.io](https://openthread.io/guides/border-router).

 > Note: For users in China, end-user documentation is available at [openthread.google.cn](https://openthread.google.cn/guides/border-router).